Ontario Genomics

 Ontario Genomics, formerly the Ontario Genomics Institute, is a not-for-profit organization that manages genomics research projects and platforms.
-Ontario Genomics is funded by the Ontario government and the federal research funding agency Genome Canada.
+Ontario Genomics is funded by the Ontario government and the federal research agency Genome Canada.

 History

 Ontario Genomics was established in 2000, following a landmark decision by the Canadian Government to support the science of genomics.

 Since its inception, Ontario Genomics has: